bcoin-org/bcoin/README.md

 console.log(block.rhash);
 ```

-### Arrays vs. Buffers

-Every piece of binary data in bcoin that is user-facing in bcoin is an Array of
-bytes.
-For example, `block.hash()` with no encoding passed in will return a
-byte array.
-Bcoin does use Buffers behind the scenes to speed up parsing of
-blocks and transactions coming in through the network, but every piece of data
-a programmer using bcoin will deal with is going to be a byte array.

 ### Saving transactions to a wallet

 Most of the time, you won't need all transactions in the blockchain if you're